codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open findings overview

-The **Open findings overview** panel displays the total number of open findings, as well as the number of findings of each severity.
+The **Open findings overview** panel displays the total number of open findings and the number of findings of each severity, helping you quickly assess the overall security posture of your organization.

 To access the findings page with the corresponding filter applied, click on a number.